top of page

 Q: What is Dr. Hayes Educates?

-A: Dr. Hayes Educates is a private, education-based organization that offers academic testing, personalized tutoring, homeschool support, and enrichment services for learners of all ages—from young children through adults.
-It is designed to meet the needs of diverse learners, including gifted, twice-exceptional, and struggling students.
+A: Dr. Hayes Educates is a full-service, education-based learning center offering academic testing, personalized tutoring, educational therapy, homeschool support, and enrichment services for learners of all ages—from young children through adults.
+We specialize in serving diverse learners, including gifted, twice-exceptional, and students who need targeted academic support.

 Q: Are you a nonprofit?

 A: Yes.
-The Academy of Innovation is the official nonprofit branch of Dr. Hayes Educates and operates under our 501(c)(3) designation.
-Our mission is to make high-quality, creative, and hands-on education more accessible to families in the Nashville area.
-Donations to the Academy support scholarships, innovative programming, and student access to STEAM-based learning.
+Dr. Hayes Educates Academy program operates as a 501(c)(3) nonprofit organization.
+Our mission is to make high-quality, personalized, and innovative education accessible to families in the Nashville area.
+Support helps expand programming, provide resources, and increase student access.

 ADMISSIONS & ENROLLMENT

-Q: Who can enroll in the Academy of Innovation?
+Q: Who can enroll in Hayes Academy of Innovation?

-A: We accept students in grades K–8 who thrive in hands-on, flexible, and inquiry-based environments.
-We welcome homeschoolers, neurodivergent students, and children seeking an alternative to traditional school.
+A: We serve students in grades K–8 who thrive in structured, hands-on, and flexible learning environments.
+Our program is ideal for homeschool families, neurodivergent learners, gifted students, and those seeking an alternative to traditional school.

 Q: How do I apply for my child to attend?